 We got there just in time for a guided tour of the jail, came back, perused the museum, bought some stuff at the gift shop and were on our way.
 Due to my work schedule, I am unable to attend things like this during the week usually, so if you are like me and plan on going on a Saturday, be prepared for it to close early.
 The self-guided tour of the museum is about an hour, whereas the tour of the jail is about 30 minutes.
 This is of course determined by how long you want to stay at the museum, and your reading speed.

 All-in-all this was a very fun trip, and one of the better county museums I have seen during this summer.
 Generally, a lot of them end up being insanely cluttered with artifacts from hundreds of years of time crammed into a building way too small for the amount of stuff, while interesting – it’s almost always too much.
-I’m sure that the old version of this museum was probably like that, considering everything was housed in the jail for a time, but at least the people of Vernon County had this to sense to expand.
+I’m sure that the old version of this museum was probably like that, considering everything was housed in the jail for a time, but at least the people of Vernon County had the sense to expand.
 The jail itself isn’t glamorous in any way, covered in graffiti with paint chips galore signifying the 100 years of use by hapless men that made all sorts of wrong decisions.
 But, it’s a good glimpse into a time long ago, when punishment meant punishment and people that were locked up behind bars were not always fortunate enough to have the basic necessities that one would need to live, not even heat during the winter or sunlight.

 My only real quibble with the museum itself, is the fact that it’s called the Bushwhacker Jail, and not historic Vernon County jail or some such.
 The entire title comes from the fact that Nevada Missouri was considered the “Bushwhacker capital of Missouri”, thus the reason why it was targeted by an arson attack during the “Bleeding Kansas” tit-for-tat battles.
 The main museum makes sense, considering there are plenty of Bushwacker items on display, but now the jail is just a jail with a confusing name.
 If you were to have come here looking for a jail that historically housed outlaws and vigilantes during the American Civil War, you might be disappointed.
 Going into the jail, I knew this wasn’t the case so I wasn’t bothered.
 Stay tuned for a future article talking about the Bushwhacker Museum!